alsoGAMER/BotBase/DATABASE.md

 # BotBase - Notes on database interaction

-BotBase has a built-in API to interact with an SQLite3 database, located in the `BotBase/database/query.py` module.
-The reason why SQLite3 was chosen among the lots of options is that it's lightweight, has fewer security concerns (no user and password to remember), and requires no setup at all.
+BotBase has a built-in API to interact with an MySQL database, located in the `BotBase/database/query.py` module.
+The reason why MySQL was chosen among the lots of options is that it's solid enough for bots with standard load, has enough features, and requires little to no setup at all.

 The configuration is hassle-free, you can keep the default values, and they'll work just fine.
-If you need a more complex database structure, just edit the `DB_CREATE` SQL query to fit your needs, but do not alter the default `users` table unless you also change all the SQL queries in the `config.py` file as this would otherwise break the whole internal machinery of BotBase.
+If you need a more complex database structure, just edit the `CREATE_USERS_TABLE` SQL query to fit your needs, but do not alter the default `users` table unless you also change all the SQL queries in the `raw_queries.py` file as this would otherwise break the whole internal machinery of BotBase.

 ## Available methods